pingcap/docs-cn/tikv-configuration-file.md

 + Controls whether to enable batch processing of the requests.
 When it is enabled, the write performance is significantly improved.
 + Default value: `true`

+### `inspect-interval`

++ At a certain interval, TiKV inspects the latency of the Raftstore component.
+This parameter specifies the interval of the inspection.
+If the latency exceeds this value, this inspection is marked as timeout.
++ Judges whether the TiKV node is slow based on the ratio of timeout inspection.
++ Default value: `"500ms"`
++ Minimum value: `"1ms"`

 ## Coprocessor

 Configuration items related to Coprocessor